TTang2322/ORiD-5k/README.md

 ./run.sh

 Using the run.sh script to generate the training log and models of different versions of RESNET in 16-bit or 32-bit precision.
-Then use the ipython notebook plot.ipynb to view the results.